gingerdeer/gingerdeer.github.io/serious.md

 ### Let's be in touch!

 For a boring old CV, you can have a look at [my curriculum vitae](https://github.com/gingerdeer/cv/blob/master/cv.pdf).
 I try to keep it somewhat up to date.
+Sometimes.

 For some personal projects and open-source activity, you can see [my Github](https://github.com/gingerdeer).

-If you wish to hire me or talk business, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/pentti-sunila-a967a1123/).
+If you wish to talk business, feel free to contact me on [LinkedIn](https://www.linkedin.com/in/pentti-sunila-a967a1123/).

 If you wish to get in touch with me otherwise, in addition to the above you can also find me hanging out on Discord.